2023 Best Mechanic & Repair Technologies Schools in Arizona

 Top Arizona Schools in Mechanic & Repair Technologies

-Our 2023 rankings named Sonoran Desert Institute the best school in Arizona for mechanic and repair technologies students.
-Located in the midsize city of Scottsdale, Sonoran Desert Institute is a private for-profit school with a small student population.
+Our analysis found Sonoran Desert Institute to be the best school for mechanic and repair technologies students who want to pursue a degree in Arizona.
+Located in the medium-sized city of Scottsdale, Sonoran Desert Institute is a private for-profit school with a small student population.

 On average, mechanic and repair technologies graduates from Sonoran Desert Institute take out $11,225 in student loans while working on their degree.

-Read full report on Mechanic & Repair Technologies at Sonoran Desert Institute
+Full Mechanic & Repair Technologies at Sonoran Desert Institute Report

 After completing their degree, mechanic and repair technologies graduates from Arizona Automotive Institute carry an average student debtload of $13,736.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $80.